matrix-construct/construct/modules/README.md

 allows all modules to be robustly loadable and unloadable at **any time** and **every time** in an intuitive manner.

-No modules in this system "stick" whether by accident or on purpose upon unload.
+No modules used through imports in this system "stick" whether by accident or on purpose upon unload.
 Though we all know that dlclose() does not guarantee a module is actually unloaded, we expend the extra effort to ensure there is no reason why dlclose() would not unload the module.
 This static destruction of a module is verified and alarms will go off if it is actually "stuck" and the developer *must* fix this.

 ## Getting started